All Products

 </hibernate-mapping>

 • LOB (Large Object) type configuration: Native PostgreSQL does not support LOB types.
-Therefore, the PostgresPlusDialect dialect maps both CLOB and BLOB type columns to oid type columns.
+Therefore, the PostgresPlusDialect dialect maps both CLOB and BLOB columns to oid type columns.
 This causes strings inserted into these columns to be converted to oid numbers.
 PolarDB for PostgreSQL (Compatible with Oracle) 2.0 maps the CLOB type to the text type and the BLOB type to the bytea type.
-You must specify the column type for this to take effect.
-You can choose one of the following two configurations.
+You must specify the column type for the mapping to take effect.
+You can use one of the following configurations.

 • Configuration 1: Java class definition.